GREENHOUSE GAS EMISSIONS (CO 2, CH 4, N 2 O, HFCS, PFCS, SF 6): SECTORAL DISAGGREGATION

 Abstract

-Greenhouse gas emissions are largely due to carbon dioxide (CO2) emissions, which, in terms of anthropogenic activities, are primarily linked to the use of fossil fuels.
-Methane (CH4) also contributes to the greenhouse effect, with emissions primarily related to livestock farming in agriculture, waste disposal, and leaks in the energy sector.
-Nitrous oxide (N2O) emissions mainly stem from agricultural activities and the energy sector, including transportation.
-The overall contribution of F-gases (HFCs, PFCs, SF6, NF3) to the greenhouse effect is lower than that of the aforementioned pollutants, and their presence is primarily due to industrial activities and refrigeration.
-Greenhouse gas emissions are calculated using the IPCC methodology and are all expressed in terms of CO2 equivalent tons by applying the Global Warming Potential (GWP) coefficients of each compound.
+Greenhouse gas emissions are largely due to carbon dioxide (CO2) emissions, connected, as far as human activities are concerned, mainly to the use of fossil fuels.
+Also contributing to the greenhouse effect are methane (CH4), whose emissions are mainly linked to livestock farming in agriculture, waste disposal and losses in the energy sector, and nitrous oxide (N2O) deriving mainly from agricultural activities and the energy sector, including transport.
+The general contribution to the greenhouse effect of F-gases or fluorinated gases (HFCs, PFCs, SF6, NF3) is lower than the aforementioned pollutants and their presence essentially derives from industrial and refrigeration activities.
+Greenhouse gas emissions are calculated using the IPCC methodology and are all indicated in terms of tonnes of CO2 equivalent by applying the Global Warming Potential (GWP) coefficients of each compound.

-The indicator, which represents an estimate of national greenhouse gas emissions and their sectoral breakdown, aims to monitor the trend of emissions and the achievement of the targets set under the United Nations Framework Convention on Climate Change and the Paris Agreement.
+The indicator, which represents an estimate of national emissions of greenhouse pollutants and the related sectoral breakdown, has the purpose of verifying the trend in emissions and the achievement of the objectives identified within the United Nations Framework Convention on Climate Change and the Paris Agreement.

 It has a threshold or reference value against which it can be compared.